 Proctored Locations Off-Campus

-If neither on-campus nor online proctoring options meet your needs, you have the option to use an authorized third-party testing center in your area.
-Ohio State is a member of the Consortium of College Testing Centers, which has 355 institutional members across multiple countries that offers students the opportunity to take exams in a physical proctored environment.
+Ohio State is a member of the Consortium of College Testing Centers, which has 355 institutional members across multiple countries and offers students the opportunity to take exams in a physical proctored environment.
 Students can find a member location by visiting the Consortium of College Testing Centers website.

-While online proctoring is still under examination, some online instructors may choose to use a proctoring service.
-Students must be 18 years or older to use this service, and a fee must be paid on a per exam basis by the student, program, or department.
-To learn more about proctoring and how to keep the integrity of your Ohio State Online degree intact, visit the Online Programs page on the Office of Distance Education and eLearning website.
+To learn more about proctoring and how to keep the integrity of your Ohio State Online degree intact, visit the Office of Distance Education and eLearning website.